 What will take place Friday evening?
 Registration/check in, sign up for meetings and, typically, a welcome reception.

 How do I follow up with each representative after the festival?
 Since each representative leads a very hectic professional life, sending a nice thank you card is your best option in lieu of calling him or her directly to “see how you liked my story.”
 Trust us, if they liked your pitch, they’ll contact you.
 You don’t want to come across as desperate or pesky.
 On the other hand, if the rep you pitched to asked you to give them a call after the festival in order to send them your script, most definitely pick up the phone.
-Above all, keep your eyes peeled for those opportunities where a call would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, call to congratulate them).
+Above all, keep your eyes peeled for those opportunities where follow up would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, congratulate them with an email or card).

 How can I get more information on pitching prior to the event?
 We offer many tips on pitching here on our site and our sister site Greenlightmymovie.com.
 We also send tips and how-to videos to you directly prior to the event.